MattDiMu/easing-constants/README.md

     fill: "forwards"
 })
 ```
-The default export (the EASING-variable above) is an simple object containing the following keys:
+The default export (the EASING-variable above) is an simple object containing currently the following keys:
 - `IN_OUT_CUBIC`
 - `IN_OUT_QUADRATIC`
 - `ACCELERATE_QUADRATIC`